Prototype Fast Breeder Reactor: Background

 The Kalpakkam PFBR is designed to use uranium-238 to breed plutonium in a sodium-cooled fast reactor design.
+The use of thorium-232, which in itself is not a fissile material, as a blanket is also envisaged in this stage.
+By transmutation, thorium will create fissile uranium-233 which will be used as fuel in the third stage.
+FBR is thus a stepping stone for the third stage of the program paving the way for the eventual full utilization of India's abundant thorium reserves.
 The surplus plutonium (or uranium-233 for thorium reactors) from each fast reactor can be used to set up more such reactors and grow the nuclear capacity in tune with India's needs for power.
-The PFBR is part of the three-stage nuclear power program.
+The PFBR is a part of the three-stage nuclear power program.

+PFBR, with closed fuel cycle as the energy resource, is capable of generating a large amount of U-233 (a fissile isotope) from the abundant available thorium-232 within the country, to launch the third stage nuclear energy programme based on U-233 fuel cycle.

+The fuel for the PFBR will initially be Uranium-Plutonium mixed oxide (MOX).

 India has the capability to use thorium cycle based processes to extract nuclear fuel.
-This is of special significance to the Indian nuclear power generation strategy as India has one of the world's largest reserves of thorium, which could provide power for more than 10,000 years, and perhaps as long as 60,000 years.
+This is of special significance to the Indian nuclear power generation strategy as India has one of the world's largest reserves of thorium, which could provide power for perhaps as long as 60,000 years.